minprog/app-studio/10 Design/10 Introduction to Design/10 Content.md

-# This week's app
+# Homework

 The assignment below will concern any app you choose, as long it is on your phone and you can test it.

-## Homework

-Choose one app you have on your phone -- preferably one that you really like or one that is really "meh" to you.
+Preferably, choose an app that you really like or one that is really "meh" to you.
 Use the concepts from the readings to answer the following questions:

 1. What gap in the user experience can you infer from the app's functionality?
 Define this gap or problem very precisely.
 Is this problem uniquely solved by a mobile app?
 Or are there websites that provide a solution to the same problem?
 In other words, what is the added value of providing it as an app?